Modern pentathlon at the 1936 Summer Olympics

 At the 1936 Summer Olympics in Berlin, a single modern pentathlon event was contested.
+The 1936 modern pentathlon marked the first time since the event was introduced in 1912 that no medals were won by Swedish athletes.

 Medalists

 Participating nations

 A total of 42 athletes from 16 nations competed at the Berlin Games:

 Results

 The method of scoring was point-for-place.
 First place received one point, second place received two, and so on.
 The athlete with the fewest points won the event.

 Riding

 Fencing

 Each athlete participated in a round-robin épée tournament.
 Each match lasted one minute, and the first athlete to score a hit won.

 Shooting

 Each athlete shot 20 shots with a rapid-fire pistol.

 Swimming

 Each athlete raced in a 300-meter freestyle event.

 Running

 Each athlete ran a 4000-meter race.